fb6275/Sentiment_Analysis/README.md

 Make sure you have the required files if you want to train the model.
 They are available [on this Google Drive](https://drive.google.com/drive/folders/1_pfVF-aI97mOMPyET70bx4NXp4KuF8Qw)

-The weight file is also in the Google Drive.
+The weight file is also in the Google Drive. (sentiments.pt)

 ---------------------------------------